logo

 Singapore previously owned Christmas Island, but they transferred ownership to Australia in October 1958.
 Christmas Island is best known for its spectacular wildlife.

-Twenty-five million red crabs are located here.
-They stay on land until they move to the ocean to reproduce, and then the newborns return to land.
+Twenty-five million red crabs inhabit the island.
+They remain on land until they migrate to the ocean to reproduce, after which the newborns return to land.

-One other distinguishing feature of the island are whale sharks that hang around.
+Another distinguishing feature of the island is the whale sharks that frequent the area.

 Share this article: